 We know that having your cat spayed or neutered is one of the best things that you can do for them.
-And not just for your own cat, but to help control the amount of unwanted cat litters born each and every day across the world.
+And not just for your own cat, but to help control the number of unwanted cat litters born each day across the world.
 When you have your male cat neutered, it helps in a number of ways to benefit their health.
 During the procedure, both testicles are removed carefully through a small incision in the skin of the scrotum.
 This aids in the reduction of sexual behavior in male cats, which is not something you want to have to deal with, trust me.
 Cat spraying is also greatly reduced, which any cat owner can tell you, is not fun to deal with.
 Especially when it’s on your favorite couch or freshly-painted wall in your dining room…

 MedicAnimal.com details the many benefits of neutering a male cat: